The Ecommerce Revolution – Has Shopping Changed Forever?

 And the reason why the transition of online shopping from just an option to the most common way to purchase is almost seamless is that the eCommerce industry is well-prepared.
 But how can we say that it was well-prepared?

 First, it’s data-driven.
 The first step in any preparation is gathering information and eCommerce already has a wealth of data.
 It’s even built on information and information-gathering.

 Virtually all of the components of eCommerce are data.
 That means almost everything is recordable and measurable.
 And you can get reports anytime

 We can see everything that can affect a business, tweak any part or process anytime, immediately see the results, and measure or compare to other strategies.

 It’s the speed at which these reports can be made that gives eCommerce an advantage over traditional brick-and-mortar stores.

 In a highly competitive industry, making fast decisions is what counts in the end.
 Not every decision that is made in haste is the right one.
 But a wrong decision is better than a no-decision.
 Data helps so much in decision-making for eCommerce.

 The capability to do reports requires specialists that can cost a bit of investment.
 For startup online stores, that is a big hurdle that most cannot afford.

-But Ecommerce already has report generation and strategy making capabilities.
-That means even a single individual or a very small team can operate and measure success of their Ecommerce business even out of the box.
+But eCommerce already has report generation and strategy-making capabilities.
+That means even a single individual or a very small team can operate and measure the success of their eCommerce business even out of the box.